 - Home or rental unit must be within the city limits of Lansing

 - Home or rental unit must be built prior to 1978

-- Must have a pregnant woman or child under age 6 residing in the unit, or a child under age 6 visiting regularly
+- Homeowner-occupied units must have a pregnant woman or child under age 6 residing in the unit, or a child under age 6 visiting regularly

-- Be current on mortgage, homeowners insurance and property taxes
+- All units must be current on mortgage, homeowners insurance, and property taxes

 |Household Size||50% AMI||80% AMI|